Always run this code.

 Print the length of my_list

-Print every number in my_list
+Print every number in my_list using a for loop.

-Write a function that takes a list and prints all items in it using a for
+Write a function that takes a list and prints all items in it using a for loop

 def printListElem(L):